Charitable Fund Raising

 As a Catholic School charitable fundraising is a very important aspect of our mission.
 Our students are encouraged to support a wide range of charities including CAFOD.
 The students work as individuals, as part of their form, as members of the school council and as a whole school to raise money.
 Recent projects include:-

-- Harvest Tin Tower – in 2017, 1,531 cans were donated to St Pio Priory Soup Kitchen in Bradford.
+Harvest Tin Tower – in 2018, a record-breaking number of cans were donated to St Pio Priory Soup Kitchen in Bradford.

 One of our main annual fundraising events is CHILDREN IN NEED which is organised by the 6th Form Congress.
-In a week of fun filled events including a staff v student football match and netball match, auction, 6th Form pantomime, game show and bake-off, we raised well over £5,015 in 2017.
+In a week of fun filled events including a staff v student football match, bake-off, sponge a teacher, auction of promises and 6th Form pantomime, we raised well over £4,000 in 2018.

 ‘Jogging For Jordan’